 Green Bay’s road record this season provides little comfort for Packers supporters.
 They finished 4-5 away from Lambeau, with losses to every playoff team they faced on the road.
 The formula that works at home, where the Packers can rely on crowd noise and familiar conditions, hasn’t translated to hostile environments.
 Soldier Field in January will be as hostile as any environment they’ve faced, with a Bears fanbase desperate to end a playoff drought that stretches back to 2010.

 The Packers’ best path to victory runs through ball control and field position.
-If they can sustain drives, limit Chicago’s offensive possessions, and avoid the turnovers that have plagued seventh seeds historically, Green Bay has the talent to win.
+If they can sustain drives, limit Chicago’s offensive possessions, and avoid the turnovers that have plagued seventh seeds historically, Green Bay has the talent to compete.
 Their offensive line has been their strength all season, and protecting their quarterback while opening running lanes could neutralize Chicago’s defensive advantage.
-The question is whether the Packers can execute that game plan in an environment designed to disrupt it.
+PFF’s Sam Monson has highlighted that Green Bay’s offensive line ranks sixth in pass-blocking efficiency this season, one of the few metrics where the Packers grade out above their opponent.

 For either the Chargers or Packers to defy history this weekend, specific circumstances would need to align favorably.
 Turnover differential must flip from the typical pattern that sees seventh seeds losing the turnover battle.
 Both teams would need to win the turnover margin or at least break even, something seventh seeds have accomplished in only two of ten games under the expanded format.